-Your Mazda is equipped with LATCH lower anchors for attachment of specially designed LATCH child-restraint systems in the rear seat.
-When using these anchors to secure a child-restraint system, refer to "LATCH Child-Restraint Systems" (page 2-36).
+Your Mazda is equipped with LATCH lower anchors for attachment of specially designed LATCH child-restraint systems in the rear seats.
+When using these anchors to secure a child-restraint system, refer to "LATCH Child-Restraint Systems" (page 2-35).